MyllenaAPrado/MyllenaAPrado/README.md

-### 👋 Hi!
-I am Myllena

 ![](https://komarev.com/ghpvc/?username=MyllenaAPrado&color=ff69b4&style=plastic&label=visitors)

- - Welcome to my github!
+ - Welcome to my GitHub!
- - :woman_technologist: I am a mecathronics enginner who loves software
+ - :woman_technologist: I am a pHd student and mechatronics engineer.
- - :computer: I worked in many diferrente possitons: developing software, acting in support of software, and with hardware.
+ - :computer: I worked in many different positions: developing software, acting in support of software, and with hardware.
- - I’m currently working with support and development of software.
+ - I’m currently a Ph.D. student at Texas State University.
- - I have some projects in github, feel free to explore them :blush:
+ - I have some projects in GitHub, feel free to explore them :blush: